Tracked price checks

 Brand & support → MX5 Pro, slightly.
 Neither is Sur-Ron, but Talaria is the more-established name with a wider US dealer footprint and a larger owner community — even if the MX5-specific aftermarket is still young.
 The Apollo counters with the warranty, but on sheer network depth the Talaria edges it.

-Score → a near-tie (86 vs 85).
-The Apollo's higher total comes from its bigger battery, longer warranty, and street-ready lighting; the Talaria's speed, power, price, and lighter weight bring it right alongside.
-Read the one-point gap as "these are genuinely close," not "one is clearly better."
+Score → a dead tie (94 each).
+The Apollo's bigger battery, longer warranty, and street-ready lighting are matched point-for-point by the Talaria's speed, power, price, and lighter weight.
+Read the dead heat as "these are genuinely close," not "one is clearly better."

 Which should you buy?

-- More range, the longest warranty, and a factory headlight for street use: Apollo RFN Ares — the ownership-and-range value pick, and the higher Score.
+- More range, the longest warranty, and a factory headlight for street use: Apollo RFN Ares — the ownership-and-range value pick, level with the MX5 Pro on Score.
 (Full review →)

 - More speed and power, lighter, cheaper, from a more-established brand: Talaria Sting MX5 Pro — the performance-per-dollar pick.
 (Full review →)